 Step 1: Requesting Office 365 SSO

-Office 365 authentication may or may not be an option for your school or district, depending on the nature of your current NoodleTools subscription.
-For example, it is not an option if you have a single-teacher license, or you are just subscribing for a single school in a much larger district.
-So the first step is to submit the short request form here:
+Office 365 authentication may or may not be an option for you, depending on the nature of your current NoodleTools subscription.
+For example, it is not an option if you have a single-teacher or personal license.
+The first step is to submit the short request form here:

 Requests will be handled in the order they are received.
 Since we handle a large number of these requests, it may take a few days for us to process your request and send a follow-up email to continue the process.